I’m a keen private investor, based in the UK, with a penchant for investment trusts. Married. Two kids. All the usual sort of stuff.

 I’ve no firm plans for the direction this blog will take although, naturally, investment trusts will be the key theme.
 I expect a lot of my posts will be primarily to clarify my own thoughts, and to act as a reference point later on.

 I may touch on topics like investing for kids, financial independence, and behavioural finance at times as well.

 The views expressed on this site are my personal ones.
 I don’t receive any money from any investment trust or fund manager in relation to what appears on this site, because that sort of stuff is just a bit grubby.
 However, I have added some advertising and affiliate links to cover my costs.

 I will be writing about some investment trusts that I own, and others that I am interested in purchasing.
 I think it’s important to be upfront when that happens, so whenever I do own an investment trust (or indeed any sort of investment), I plan to either mention that within the article itself or in some formal-looking text at the bottom of the article.

-For the avoidance of doubt, I am not a qualified financial adviser and nothing you read on this site should be considered as financial advice.
+For the avoidance of doubt, I am not a qualified financial adviser and nothing you read on this site should be considered as financial advice or a buy recommendation.
 You should always do your own research before making any investment decision.